-- 1. Upon the opening of a court session and before retiring to the deliberation room, the presiding judge shall instruct the jury on the applicable law.
-The instructions of the presiding judge may not contradict the Constitution of Georgia, this Code and other normative acts of Georgia.
-Those instructions shall be given to the jurors in writing as well. - 2.
-Those instructions shall be given in writing to the parties a reasonable time in advance.
+1. Upon the opening of a court session and before retiring to the deliberation room, the presiding judge shall instruct the jury on the applicable law.
+The instructions of the presiding judge may not contradict the Constitution of Georgia, this Code and international obligations undertaken by Georgia.
+Those instructions shall be given to the jurors in writing as well.

+2. Those instructions shall be given in writing to the parties a reasonable time in advance.
 They may file a motion with the presiding judge for making amendments and additions to the instructions.
-If the parties do not exercise that right before the jury retires to the deliberation room, the fairness and lawfulness of the instructions of the presiding judge may not serve as grounds for a cassation appeal. - 3.
-The presiding judge may, before the jury retires to the deliberation room, briefly inform the jurors of the procedure for assessing all pieces of evidence discussed at the session.
+If the parties do not exercise that right before the jury retires to the deliberation room, the fairness and lawfulness of the instructions of the presiding judge may not serve as grounds for a cassation appeal.

+3. The presiding judge may, before the jury retires to the deliberation room, briefly inform the jurors of the procedure for assessing all pieces of evidence discussed at the session.
 The presiding judge shall provide such information as prescribed by paragraph 2 of this article.
-When instructing the jury, the presiding judge may not express, in any way, his/her personal opinion on the issues to be decided by the jury. - 4.
-The presiding judge shall inform the jurors: - a) of the contents of the charges and their legal grounds; - a) of the necessity of confirming that the accused committed an act for which guilt is imputed to him/her, including proving the presence of each element of objective corpus delicti of the act; the essence and meaning of intent and negligence; circumstances excluding unlawfulness and/or guilt; - b) of the general procedure for evaluating evidence; - c) of the concept of the presumption of innocence, and of the condition that any reasonable doubt is to be resolved in favour of the accused, as well as the meaning of the standards of reasonable doubt;
+When instructing the jury, the presiding judge may not express, in any way, his/her personal opinion on the issues to be decided by the jury.

-- d) that a verdict of guilt shall be based on the law on which they were instructed by the presiding judge and on the body of evidence excluding reasonable doubt, examined during the court hearing; - e) that during a session, the jurors may make and use notes; - f) that the verdict must be based only on the evidence examined during the trial; that no evidence shall be taken into account upon the instructions of another person; that the verdict shall not be rendered based on assumptions or inadmissible evidence; - g) the procedure for rendering a verdict on each charges brought; - h) that at first, a verdict of not guilty on all charges brought shall be voted on.
-If the verdict cannot be reached, a verdict of guilt shall be voted on in the ascending order of the gravity of the charges; - i) that they must sign only one of the forms of verdict presented for each charge not guilty or guilty verdict form. - 5.
-The presiding judge shall finish his/her instructions by reminding the jurors that they have taken an oath. - 6.
-After hearing the instructions of the presiding judge, the jurors may put questions in writing to the presiding judge.
-Additional instructions shall be provided in the manner prescribed by paragraph 1 of this article. - 7.
-The presiding judge shall, on the grounds of a motion of a party, explain to the jurors that the accused may have committed a relatively less serious crime, the elements of corpus delicti of which are included in the crime specified by the charges brought.
-In this case, a guilty verdict form shall be additionally presented to jurors in accordance with paragraph 4(i) of this article, and the judge shall explain to them what are the common features and what is the difference between the crime specified by the charges brought and another, relatively less serious crime.
+4. The presiding judge shall inform the jurors:

+a) of the contents of the charges and their legal grounds;

+b) of the general procedure for evaluating evidence;

+c) of the concept of the presumption of innocence, and of the condition that any doubt is to be resolved in favour of the accused;

+d) that a verdict of guilt shall be based on the law on which they were instructed by the presiding judge and on the body of incontrovertible evidence examined during the court hearing;

+e) that during a session, the jurors may make and use notes;

+f) that the verdict must be based only on the evidence examined during the trial; that no evidence shall be taken into account upon the instructions of another person; that the verdict shall not be rendered based on assumptions or inadmissible evidence;

+g) the procedure for rendering a verdict on each charges brought;

+h) that at first, a verdict of not guilty on all charges brought shall be voted on.
+If the verdict cannot be reached, a verdict of guilt shall be voted on in the ascending order of the gravity of the charges;

+i) that they must sign only one of the forms of verdict presented for each charge - not guilty or guilty verdict form.

+5. The presiding judge shall finish his/her instructions by reminding the jurors that they have taken an oath.

+6. After hearing the instructions of the presiding judge, the jurors may put questions in writing to the presiding judge.
+Additional instructions shall be provided in the manner prescribed by paragraph 1 of this article.

+7. The presiding judge shall, upon motion of a party, explain to the jurors that the accused may have committed a relatively less serious crime the elements of which are included in the elements of the crime specified by the charges brought.
+In this case, a guilty verdict form shall be additionally presented to jurors according to paragraph 4(i) of this article.